puppetlabs/puppet-docs/source/pe/3.2/razor_intro.markdown

 Razor's policy-based bare-metal provisioning enables you to inventory and manage the lifecycle of your physical machines.
 With Razor, you can automatically discover bare-metal hardware, dynamically configure operating systems and/or hypervisors and hand nodes off to Puppet Enterprise for workload configuration.

-Razor policies use discovered characteristic of the underlying hardware and on user-provided data to make provisioning decisions.
+Razor policies use discovered characteristics of the underlying hardware and on user-provided data to make provisioning decisions.
 The following steps show a high-level view of provisioning a node with Razor.

 ###1 - Razor identifies a new node